andreea-belu25/Sokoban-Puzzle-Solver-using-AI-Search-Algorithms/README.md

 **Function:** `efficient_heuristic(state)`

 **IDA* Influence:**
-- Boxes becoming difficult to maneuver are avoided when possible
+- Boxes becoming difficult to move are avoided when possible
 - Boxes maintaining mobility for other boxes are preferred

 **Performance Analysis:**